 Next, you can take a short stroll around the Sagarmatha National Park located at Monjo.
 The Office provides you with all the information about the biodiversity conserved within the highest-altitude national parks in the world.
 The diverse species of wildlife and vegetation of the Himalayan region are found in this protected area.

 After having the 360-degree panoramic view of Mt.
 Everest Summit from Kalapatthar, you descend towards Gorakshep.
 You have breakfast there and move further to Dingboche to move towards the Island Peak Summit by resting at the base camp.
 While at base camp, the Sherpa guide gives you all the information about the climbing skills and techniques.
 He trains you to use the climbing gears for the successful accomplishment of the task.
+The Island Peak summit day starts with glacier crossing then steep climb on snow slope.
+All the hard work will be rewarded by the stunning mountain views.

 Trekking peaks in Nepal are the ones above 6,000 m from the sea level.
 Peak Climbing to an elevation above 6,000 m is not always possible because of the unpredictable weather conditions.
 In winter, the excessive snowfall obstructs the climbing.
 In the same way, the fierce wind in the morning or daytime does not let you climb the peak.
 Therefore, the time just after midnight is the best to begin to walk towards the summit from High Camp.